 My current project is to connect Amazon’s Alexa to my newest Raspberry Pi 3 Model B+.
 My goal is to use voice commands issued to Alexa to command and control external devices.
 For now, and as with every one of my projects, I am starting slow to ensure success.
 I use a step by step method to realize positive outcomes and appreciate that I am making progress.
 I am not a programmer.
 Sure, I took some elementary courses in Basic, Visual Basic, and COBOL, but no one would ever hire me to code anything.
 I am so slow and methodical that I would not succeed in this fast paced, agile-driven, dev-ops world.
 So, I just play, and have fun.
 I have no deadlines and no one hanging over me to get this project done.
 It will be done when it is done, eventually.

-My goal is to have my voice commands to trigger solenoids to activate a lamp to turn it on or off.
+My goal is to have my voice commands trigger relays to activate a lamp by turning it on or off.
 I hope to do the same with a fan.
-I have no idea what I might do with it next to extend this project, but I expect that I will expand it beyond these initial outcomes.
+I have no idea what I might do with it next to extend this project, but I do expect that I will expand it beyond these initial simplistic controls.
 I am just being playful and learning some new things.
 A professional programmer would have this all done to perfection in less then a day.
 It will take me longer.
 But, so what?

 By embracing incremental methods that enable the achievement of little intervening goals as a part of a greater learning process: smaller achievements function as catalysts towards greater overall goals.
 These small steps are important when it comes to the joy of learning.